 To facilitate a visa application, conference participants may find a letter of invitation from the ETAP4 organizers helpful.
 Please email us if you need such a letter.

 There are a limited number of single and double hotel rooms available at the Howard Johnson Hotel in Hadley (401 Russell St Hadley, MA 01035).
 There will be shuttles available to bring you to and from the conference venue and the hotel.
-You can make your own reservations by telephoning the Howard Johnson Reservations Department at (413) 586-0114 by September 10, 2018.
+You can make your own reservations by telephoning the Howard Johnson Reservations Department at (413) 586-0114 by September 28, 2018; after that the hotel will release the rooms/conference rates.
 In order to receive your contracted group rate, telephone requests must identify affiliation with Umass Linguistics.
 Rates for 10/10 and 10/11 are $81/night; for 10/12-10/13 it's $161/night.

 In addition, this website as well as Airbnb provide many alternative lodging options.
 Bear in mind that some of these are not within walking distance from the conference venue at UMass.
 In many cases, however, it is possible to commute to UMass by public bus transportation.
 You can check the different lines and schedules here and here.
 Most bus lines within Amherst are free and frequent.
 They are also indexed in Google Maps.